pulsarplatform/pulsar-linkedin-v2/README.md

 Your access token encodes the permissions you're allowed to have.
 See Step 2 and [this LinkedIn document](https://developer.linkedin.com/documents/authentication#granting) for how to change the permissions.
 See each section's documentation on LinkedIn for more information on what permissions get you access to.

+### API Legacy Note

+For compatibility reason the old API endpoint is still present.
+If you need to call old V2 Legacy API you must pass `option['api_legacy] = true` in parameters.

 ### People